ChuckSavage/EasyGamePasswords/README.md

 ![To Clipboard Editor](/resources/Editor.png?raw=true "To Clipboard Editor")

 Closing the editor, sets the jump list items to whichever Jump List was selected in the editor on close.

+# Compatibility

+Tested only my Windows 10 Pro rig.

+Jump lists were introduced with Windows 7, (and may have been removed in Windows 8, I've read about people requesting them back and is back for Windows 10)